Tec-Wel/Tec-Wel.github.io/README.md

 ```
 > npm install
+or
+$ yarn install
 ```

 ### Local Development

 ```
 > npm run start
+or
+$ yarn run start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.